-Camera Link is an industry standard hosted by the Association for Advanced Automation (A3, which includes the former AIA) and was released in 2000.
+Camera Link is an industry standard hosted by the Association for Advancing Automation (A3, which includes the former AIA) and was released in 2000.

 Machine Vision standards such as Camera Link provide product interoperability between different vendors, thus giving users choice in the marketplace – the ability to swap between vendors and the convenience of upgrading a single component without having to change the whole system.

 Camera Link standardizes the connection between cameras and frame grabbers and encompasses data transfer, camera timing, serial communications and real-time signalling.
 It is one of the most widely used and well-established standards within machine vision due to its simplicity and proven interoperability.

 Camera Link includes the ability to acquire in different image resolutions as well as frame and pixel rates.
 Available configurations are:

 - 80-bit (850 MBytes/sec).
 The 80-bit configuration is also known as “Camera Link Deca”.

 One or two cables can be used per camera, although 2 cables are required for Medium, Full and 80-bit configurations.

 v1.0 of the Camera Link standard was introduced in October 2000.
 Later versions included greater support for software functionality, support for the smaller HDR/SDR connector (in addition to the original MDR connector), Power over Camera Link (PoCL®) and improved cable performance.
 The current version is 2.1.